-(c) For all lots, achieve the maximum density before the temperature of the HMA falls below 175° F. When using WMA, achieve the maximum density before the temperature of the WMA falls below 165° F. Do not crush the aggregate.
-When the mat temperature falls below 175° F or 165° F for WMA, roller marks may be removed from the mat with a self-propelled static steel roller.
+(c) For all lots, achieve the maximum density before the temperature of the HMA falls below 175°F. When using WMA, achieve the maximum density before the temperature of the WMA falls below 165°F. Do not crush the aggregate.
+When the mat temperature falls below 175°F or 165°F for WMA, roller marks may be removed from the mat with a self-propelled static steel roller or an oscillating roller operating in either the static mode or in the oscillating mode.

 TABLE 602-10: DAILY PRODUCTION VS NUMBER OF SUBLOTS AND TEST REQUIREMENTS

-Daily Production (tons) The second subjects in the second sec
+Daily Production (tons) Number of Sublots No. of Cores or Nuclear Density Tests No. of Verification Cores or Nuclear Density Tests

 0-599 3 6 3

 600-999 4 8 4

 1000 or more 5 10 5

-Minimum number for mixes with a specified thickness of 11⁄2 inches or greater: The Contractor may choose to obtain the number required for 1000 or more tons.
+^{}Minimum number for mixes with a specified thickness of 11⁄2 inches or greater: The Contractor may choose to obtain the number required for 1000 or more tons.
 If the Contractor chooses to test 5 sublots (10 tests), KDOT will obtain 5 verification tests.

-For mixes with a specified thickness less than $1\frac{1}{2}$ inch: Verification testing may be performed, but is not required.
-Additional testing may be performed by the Contractor.
-A minimum of 10 tests are required.

-(7) Contact Surfaces.
+- (7) Contact Surfaces.
 Coat contact surfaces of curbing, gutters, manholes and similar structures with a thin uniform coating of asphalt material.
-Place the HMA uniformly high near the contact surfaces so that after compaction it shall be approximately $\frac{1}{4}$ inch above the edge of such structures.

-(8) Adjustment of Manholes (Set Price).
-When required, this work will be performed and paid for under SECTION 816.

-(9) Construction Joints.

-(a) Transverse Construction Joints.
+Place the HMA uniformly high near the contact surfaces so that after compaction it shall be approximately 1⁄2 inch above the edge of such structures. - (8) Adjustment of Manholes (Set Price).
+When required, this work will be performed and paid for under SECTION 816. - (9) Construction Joints. - (a) Transverse Construction Joints.
 Use a method of making transverse construction joints to provide a thorough and continuous bond, provide an acceptable surface texture and meet density requirements.
 Do not vary the surface elevation more than 3/16 inch in 10 feet, when tested longitudinally across the joint.
-When required, repair the joints or paving operations will be suspended.

-(b) Longitudinal Joints.
+When required, repair the joints or paving operations will be suspended. - (b) Longitudinal Joints.
 Construct well bonded and sealed longitudinal joints to obtain maximum compaction at the joint.
 If deemed necessary by the Engineer to properly seal the joint, apply a light coat of asphalt emulsion or asphalt binder to the exposed edge before the joint is made.